 Joe felt exhausted.

-Three months sleeping in the back of a bus.
-Three months of singing his heart out every single night in one small club after another.
+Nine months sleeping in the back of a bus.
+13 months of singing his heart out every single night in one small club after another.
 Nine months of opening for not quite famous bands with giant egos and singer/songwriters with smack problems.
 Nine months without more than nine days off.

 The stage manager was back, holding the door for a man in his late fifties carrying a thin guitar case.